 The FRS Youth Tour provides students from rural areas with a first-hand look at the telecommunications industry.
 It educates students about the legislative and governmental processes.
 It also gives students the rare opportunity to spend four days in the nation’s capital visiting famous historical sites, including the Washington Monument, the Smithsonian Institution, the National Cathedral, the U.S. Capitol and Arlington National Cemetery.
 This trip will present the opportunity for students to meet other high school students from rural communities across the country and form friendships that will last a lifetime.

 DTC Communications will select two high school students within the DTC service area that will represent the company and community well.
 The students must be in high school, age 16 or 17, at the time of the tour.
 FRS will not accept any student 18 years of age and over.
 No exceptions will be made.
-The students will be selected by participating in a speaking contest sponsored by DTC Communications where the students will give a 3-5 minute speech on “Which Technology Is Most Important to Me and Why”.
-The students’ speeches will be judged on the clarity of message and projection of idea, depth, originality, organization, reference, and grammar.
+The students will be selected by participating in a short essay contest.
+Students must prepare a short essay, no more than 500 words, on “Which Technology Is Most Important to Me and Why”.
+The students’ essays will be judged on the clarity of message, and projection of idea, depth, originality, organization, reference, and grammar.
 The successful candidate(s) will be selected based on essay and all supporting documentation.

-The top two speakers from the speaking contest will be the ones who will get to participate in the 2017 FRS Youth Tour.
-In order to participate in the speaking contest, the student must maintain an overall B average.
-And the student must be claimed as a dependent on the tax return of a DTC customer or its affiliate and also, must receive active telecommunications service from DTC Communications or its affiliate.
-The speaking contest will be Friday, March 17, 2017 at the DeKalb Community Complex in Smithville.
+In order to participate in the essay contest, the student must maintain an overall B average.
+The student must be claimed as a dependent on the tax return of a DTC customer or its affiliate and also, must receive active telecommunications service from DTC Communications or its affiliate.

 The application, a typed short essay – no more than 500 words, transcript or grades during high school to date, and resume that includes academic achievements and honors, leadership experience, extra-curricular and community activities, and work experience must be submitted to Anita Patrick by close of business on Friday, March 1, 2019.
-Questions concerning the FRS Youth Tour, speaking contest or all other inquiries may be addressed with Anita Patrick at 615-464-2271 or email@example.com.
+Questions concerning the FRS Youth Tour, essay contest or all other inquiries may be addressed with Anita Patrick at 615-464-2271 or firstname.lastname@example.org.